ebanner/ebanner.github.io/docs/_learning/crossword-puzzle-cropping.md

 <img src="/assets/images/computer-vision/2-grayscale.png" style="max-width: 600px;">

-Let's crop out the bottom and top to narrow down our region of interest.
+Let's crop out the header and footer to narrow down our region of interest.
 Why?
 Well we're going to eventually run a contour-detection algorithm and we want to filter away as much noise as possible: